Breaking Down Oakland Raiders' Best, Worst Contracts

 At one point, some thought left tackle Donald Penn would move on.
 He removed any semblance of the Raiders off his Twitter profile and almost visited the Giants before re-signing on a two-year, $11.9 million deal.

-McKenzie will spend an approximate average $6 million per year over the last two seasons to protect the franchise quarterback's blindside.
+McKenzie will spend an approximate average of $6 million per year over the next two seasons to protect the franchise quarterback's blind side.
 Typically, left tackles earn the most among offensive linemen due to their responsibilities in blocking edge-rushers looking to destroy the passer.

-Penn allowed one very costly sack that put Carr on the ground with a broken leg, but the veteran tackle is certainly a bargain option at the position when considering the dollar amount vs. production or lack thereof allowed.
+Penn allowed one very costly sack that put Carr on the ground with a broken leg, but the veteran tackle is certainly a bargain option at the position when considering the dollar amount vs. production.

 In fact, the 34-year-old has played well enough to see another season if the young offensive tackles need another year to develop behind the scenes.